9vult/Ameko/readme.md

 Ameko is envisioned as a comprehensive editing suite, and while the exact path is still unclear, future development will focus on significantly expanding its capabilities.
 Potential upcoming milestones include:

-- **Audio Integration:** Implementing audio playback and waveform and spectrum visualizations.
+- **Audio Integration:** Implementing audio waveform and spectrum visualizations, related audio tooling.
 - **Graphical Tools:** Tools for visually manipulating subtitles on the video.

 These are initial ideas—milestones will be added or removed based on user feedback, community contributions, and